digideskio/boscode-learn/codecademy-tasks.md

 Check to see if your program is correct.

+2) Review the pseudocode example [Binary selection](https://github.com/Quobject/boscode/blob/master/docs/pseudocode.md#binary-selection)

-2) In your cloud 9 workspace edit the file  `/home/ubuntu/workspace/code/codecademy-tasks/04/pseudocode.txt`.
+In your cloud 9 workspace edit the file  `/home/ubuntu/workspace/code/codecademy-tasks/04/pseudocode.txt`.

 In this file write your javascript solution as pseudocode.